harrygfox/training/website-in-a-day/README.md

 - <a href="https://developer.mozilla.org/en-US/Learn/CSS/Basic_text_styling_in_CSS" target="_blank">Text-styling with Mozilla</a>
 - An amazing and totally comprehensive <a href="http://tympanus.net/codrops/css_reference/" target="_blank">CSS Reference</a>

+## Development Environment and Publish

+To take things to the next level you're going to need a way of writing code locally (on your machine and not on the web).
+We recommend <a href="http://www.sublimetext.com/2" target="_blank">Sublime Text 2</a>.

+Once you've migrated to local files, you'll need a place to host them.
+To get things from your machine to GitHub you can either use your command line or you can download the GitHub Client <a href="https://windows.github.com/" target="_blank">for Windows</a> and <a href="https://mac.github.com/" target="_blank">for Mac</a>.

 ## Responsive Design

 There is so much to be said for responsive web design it can make your head spin.
 Responsiveness is a fundamental ingredient in modern web design.
 Gone (well, gone soon) are the days of mobile sites for mobile devices and web sites for computers.
 Now, if your site doesn't work on as many devices as possible your site ain't sh*t, buddy!